dchooyc/predf/README.md

 We repeat the step minus the poisoned mouse until we find the poisoned bottle

+We use the bottles of the poisoned mouse's group to repeat the step

 For each round one mouse will be poisoned.

 It will take exactly 9 hrs.